-- Cake Parfait Cups
+1. Cake Parfait Cups

 This personal serving dessert concept has become quite ubiquitous of late, but it doesn’t make them any less yummy or popular.
 They may be slightly more involved to make than you’d think, but worth the effort.
-Break down any cake scraps you have in a food processor, mix the cake crumbs with frosting and form into balls.
+Break down any cake scraps you have in a food processor, mix the cake crumbs with frosting, and form them into balls.
 Place the balls onto a baking sheet lined with parchment paper and let them sit in the freezer for about 30 minutes.

-- Ice Cream Topping
+4. Ice Cream Topping Using Cake Scraps

 Cake and ice cream have a long-standing and mutually beneficial relationship that we don’t see ending anytime soon.
 Take a cue from the marble slab mix-in trend by folding cake crumbs into softened ice cream or toast up the crumbs in the oven on a cookie sheet and use them as an inventive ice cream topping.

 Pies of all varieties use crumb crusts and you can make your own perfect pie crust with your leftover cake scraps.
-All you have to do is crumble up the leftover cake, toast up the crumbs in the oven, mix with melted butter and press into the bottom of a pie pan.
+All you have to do is crumble up the leftover cake, toast up the crumbs in the oven, mix with melted butter, and press into the bottom of a pie pan.
 Bake the crust for about 10 minutes at 350 degrees and then proceed with the filling of your choosing.

-- Cupcake Within a Cupcake
+7. Cupcake Within a Cupcake

 You’ll get rave reviews from your guests or customers when you serve up these pretty little cupcakes that have a surprise hidden inside.
 Start by using cake scraps to make a cake pop mixture in one or two different colors.
 Then whip up another batch of cake batter in a different color from your cake balls.
 Pour a little of the batter into cupcake tins, then place the cake ball on top of the batter and cover in more batter.
 If you want 3 colors, just cover your cake ball in a layer of cake pop mixture in another color.
 When you bite into the cupcake, you’ll see a beautiful multi-colored, layered look – check out these 4th of July cupcakes to see for yourself.
 Or you can also try some cake bites for that event.
 It’s a similar way when you make petit fours.

-- Cake Bread Pudding
+8. Leftover Cake Pudding

-- Cake Shake
+Bonus.
+Cake Shake

 When in doubt, take any leftover cake scraps and toss them into a blender with ice cream and milk for a sinfully delicious cake milkshake.
 It will taste delightfully delicious.
 It’s more delicious when your cake is already flavored chocolate.

 In fact, you may find that what you make with those scraps is better than the original recipe you were working on in the first place!